-Located three hours southeast of Portland, on the Deshouts River, Bend is the antidote to longing.
-Mild weather and 300 sunny days a year mean the opportunity to enjoy nature in the fresh air 24/7/365.
-Take a walk along the promenade or go up to the Pilot Bayot volcano.
+Located three hours southeast of Portland on the Deschutes River, Bend is the antidote to longing.
+Mild weather and 300 days of sunshine a year means you can enjoy the outdoors 24/7/365.
+Walk along the waterfront or walk up to Pilot Butte Volcano.
 In case it rains, you can always go to the High Desert Museum.

-There are tons of hidden treasures in this state - and Darby is one of them.
-Surrounded by the Bitterroot Mountains, Darby exudes the spirit of the real American West.
-This charming city offers landscaped parks, trails for travelers of all skill levels and authentic lodging.
+This state has tons of hidden treasures - and Darby is one of them.
+Surrounded by the Bitterroot Mountains, Darby exudes the spirit of the true American West.
+This charming city offers landscaped parks, trails for travelers of all skill levels and authentic accommodations.

 Aspen attracts a crowd of people with the possibility of outdoor recreation and an exceptional reputation (high-class restaurants, boutiques and five-star hotels).
 Winter and snow-capped peaks add color to this place.
 Hiking, cycling and horse riding complete the irresistible landscape.
 Be sure to visit the Wheeler Opera House, built during the 19th-century mountain boom.

-Flagstaff is much more than an excellent base for exploring such famous sights as the Grand Canyon and Route 66.
-For starters, it is located next to North America’s largest Ponderosa pine forest.
-Access to Humphries Peak (Arizona's highest mountain) is definitely another feather in her hat!
+Flagstaff is much more than just an excellent base from which to explore famous landmarks such as the Grand Canyon and Route 66.
+For starters, it is located next to North America's largest pine forest, Ponderosa.
+Access to Humphreys Peak (Arizona's highest mountain) is definitely another feather in her hat!
 Want to know where to stay?
-Set up a tent in one of the many campsites, rent a motor home or a cozy separate house.
+Set up a tent at one of the many campgrounds, rent a mobile home or a cozy detached house.

 Park City Utah

 Located high in the Wasatch Mountains, Park City is known for its beautiful slopes.
-The Holy Grail for winter sports enthusiasts boasts two world-class resorts and over 400 miles of pistes.
-And in the summer, these are luxury hotels and spas.
+The holy grail for winter sports enthusiasts boasts two world-class resorts and over 400 miles of pistes.
+And in summer, these are chic hotels and spas.

-From fishing and hiking to cross-country skiing and snowboarding, this city, once associated with the gold rush, offers entertainment at any time of the year.
-In addition, thrill seekers can ride a gondola.
-A great idea is to get to know the Telluride Museum of History and watch the show at the Sheridan Opera House.
+From fishing and hiking to cross-country skiing and snowboarding, this once gold rush town offers entertainment all year round.
+Alternatively, thrill seekers can ride the gondola.
+A great idea is to check out the Telluride History Museum and watch a show at the Sheridan Opera House.